 In a world where most households have the tools to access the benefits of half-hourly metering, we could well see a fundamental shift in how energy is priced to consumers.
 Couple this with some exciting changes in the industry, and we will move into a new era which puts customers in the driving seat to benefit financially and environmentally by changing how their home uses energy.

-By Ben Gatley, Managing Director at Social Energy Supply
+Managing Director at Social Energy Supply